 Motorists are on the road with 18-wheelers and other commercial trucks every day.
-We see them so often we do not give them a second thought or think about the danger they can mean to us on the road.
+We see them so often that we rarely give them a second thought or consider the danger they can mean to us on the road.

 - What causes tire blow out or tire failure?

 - What is tire delamination?

 - How can an attorney help me with my accident?